Dogwood – Stealth – Seven of Dogwoods (Swords)

 Genus: Cornus – Family: Cornaceae

 Dogwood signals a time of quiet change and stealth-like action.
 Now is not a time to let everyone know of our plans, as we become more aware of the changes happening around us.

 There is a Cherokee legend of the “Dogwood People” who were tiny little people similar to the European concept of fairies and brownies.
 The stealthy dogwood people lived in the forests where they helped to teach people how to live in harmony with the woods.
-They were very protective, especially of babies, the elderly and the infirmed.
-They performed random acts of kindness without recognition, which speaks to the quite beauty of the dogwood spirit.
+They were very protective, especially of babies, the elderly and the sick, who performed random acts of kindness without recognition.

 The dogwood tree is also associated with Hecate, the ancient Greek goddess of protection and hidden knowledge.
 In Athenian homes, she brought prosperity and daily blessings to families.
 She was as a major goddess who ruled over the earth, sea and sky.
 She was a lover of solitude who chose not to be the center of attention.
 Dogs, torches and the new moon were her sacred symbols.
 Her name Hecate translates to, “the distant one.”

 In 1594 William Shakespeare mentioned Hecate in connection with “dagger,” a principal character in A Midsummer Night’s Dream and Macbeth.
 During that period “daggers” were often made from the hardwood of the “dagwood tree.”
 By 1614, the name dagwood tree was officially changed to dogwood.